- Loan for part-time students

 How much loan funding can you get?

-Up to $10,000 in loans in your lifetime.
+You may receive up to $10,000 in loans in your lifetime.
 Use the Student Financial Assistance Estimator to find out how much your loan could be.

 When do you have to start repaying your loan?